-First note what you need and limit your search to those packages you will actually use.
+Decide what you need and limit your search to those packages you will actually use.
 Introductory offers are very attractive to get you to sign up for additional services, but once you start paying the normal price you may regret your bundle choice.

-With fibre, bundles always tend to be better value.
+With fibre, bundles tend to be better value.
 For ADSL you may be able to find a cheaper option with separate contracts.